awsdocs/amazon-sagemaker-developer-guide/doc_source/model-ab-testing.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/model-invocations-even-dist.png)

 Now we shift 75% of the traffic to `Variant2` by assigning new weights to each variant using `UpdateEndpointWeightsAndCapacities`\.
-Amazon SageMaker now sends 75% of the inference requests to `Variant2` and remaining 25% of requests to `Variant1`\.
+SageMaker now sends 75% of the inference requests to `Variant2` and remaining 25% of requests to `Variant1`\.

 ```
 sm.update_endpoint_weights_and_capacities(